Heavener

 PG

-Launching when wind is crossing at stronger velocity from the northwest, rotor is created at the headwall.
+Launching when wind is crossing at a stronger velocity from the northwest, rotor is created at the headwall.
 It is not uncommon for pilots to fail to reach the headwall and be forced down into the trees.

 HG